INM-6/python-odmltables/doc/install.rst

 Download
 --------

-The latest version of odMLtables is available on [GitHub] (https://github.com/INM-6/python-odmltables).
+The latest version of odMLtables is available on GitHub_.
 You can either use git and download odMLtables directly under Linux using::

     cd /home/usr/toolbox/